muir/drbd-lxd/README.md

 Note: Ubuntu 18.04 includes lxd as a regular package, but the version is too old to support routed networking.

+Update March 2021: `routed` seems to work only some of the time.
+When it stops working, rebooting the host fixes the problem.
+The symptom is that the host stops doing proxy APR on behalf of the routed addresses so they're no longer visible from other systems on the network.
+A better "fix" is desired.

 ## Recipe